Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 used, etc. (see `Definition of Canned Responses`_)

-Rather than repeatedly typing the same follow-up comments,
-|SYSPRODUCTNAME| allows project members to create a predefined set of
+Rather than repeatedly typing the same follow-up comments, Tuleap allows project members to create a predefined set of responses.
-responses.
 After these canned responses have been defined, posting a follow-up comment is just a matter of selecting the appropriate response from the pull down menu in the artifact update form.